Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Thank you.
-Next question is from the line of ritvik Agrawal from 3P Investment Manager.
+Next question is from the line of Ritvik Agrawal from 3P Investment Managers.
 Please go ahead.
 Can you use your handset mode please?

 Ritvik Agrawal